-The Center for Prevention of Preterm Birth brings together faculty from Cincinnati Children's, the University of Cincinnati College of Medicine and collaborating institutions around the state and country to perform innovative, transdisciplinary research.
-Core faculty from the center, who engage with more than 60 collaborators at Cincinnati Children's, the University of Cincinnati and elsewhere to reduce the rate of prematurity and infant mortality, are listed below.
+The Center for Prevention of Preterm Birth brings together faculty from Cincinnati Children's and the University of Cincinnati College of Medicine to perform innovative, transdisciplinary research to reduce the rate of prematurity and infant mortality.

 Director, Center for Prevention of Preterm Birth

 Dr. Muglia has pioneered the in vivo analyses of regulation of the endocrine stress response and the molecular pathways leading to birth using novel genetically altered mutant mice.
 These studies have elucidated the importance of corticotropin-releasing hormone, glucocorticoids, and prostaglandins in neuroendocrine modulation, behavior, and perinatal adaptation.
 These studies have evolved over the last decade to specifically focus on the mechanisms controlling the timing for birth in humans using genetics and comparative genomics.
 The composition of the biological clock metering the duration of human gestation remains a central question in reproductive biology.
 The goal of the Muglia Laboratory is to understand the molecular timing machinery comprising this biological clock to prevent or better treat human preterm labor and delivery.